-Figure S2: Lightness discrimination threshold of four subjects in the supplementary experiment.
+Figure S2: Lightness discrimination threshold of four observers in the supplementary experiment.
 The discrimination thresholds are higher for the condition where the objects are compared against different backgrounds (Condition 3 and 3a) as compared to the same background (Condition 1, 2, 2a).
-Secondary reflections do not affect thresholds (B2a and B3a).
+Secondary reflections do not affect thresholds (Condition 2a and 3a).

 1. Kingdom, F.A., Lightness, brightness and transparency: a quarter century of new ideas, captivating demonstrations and unrelenting controversy.
 Vision Res, 2011.
 51(7): p.
 652-73.